Volkstrauertag, Remembrance Day in Germany

 As this was during Passiontide it met the approval of both church communities.

-However in 1934 the "People's Day of Mourning" was renamed Heldengedenktag, basically "Heroes Remembrance Day", by the Nazis under the Reich's Minister of Propaganda Joseph Goebbels, and was turned from a day of mourning and solidarity to one of celebration, which was held right up until a few weeks before the end of WWII in 1945.
+But in 1934 "People's Day of Mourning" was renamed Heldengedenktag, basically "Heroes Remembrance Day", by the Nazis under the Reich's Minister of Propaganda Joseph Goebbels, and turned from a day of mourning and solidarity to one of celebration.
+It continued to be held in this form until a few weeks before the end of WWII in 1945.

-Reintroduced to Germany on a national level in 1950 it reverted to its original description of Volkstrauertag, and was observed as it had been, remembering the Germans who had fallen and their families.
+Reintroduced to Germany on a national level in 1950, and reverting to its original description of Volkstrauertag, it was observed as it had been; remembering Germans who had fallen and their families.

 Over 5 million Germans died during World War II.
 Three and a half million soldiers and one million six hundred thousand civilians.
-And the West German government was aware that it was through the actions brought about by the Reich that tens of millions of civilians and soldiers belonging to countries with which Germany had been at war had also died.
-And in addition millions in the Holocaust.
+And the West German government was aware that it was through actions brought about by the Reich, that tens of millions of civilians and soldiers belonging to countries with which Germany had been at war had also died.
+In addition millions in the Holocaust.

 At the same time, having already returned to being known as Volkstrauertag, to further differentiate the day from the Nazi's "Heldengedenktag" the date was moved to the second Sunday before Advent, mid-November, to join Germany's traditional "Stillen Tagen".

 The German Chancellor, cabinet and diplomatic corps attend an official Volkstrauertag ceremony at the Bundestag in Berlin where Germany's President makes a traditional speech.
-The speeches and a cultural program are followed by a song which for the German Armed Forces has an important ceremonial role, and is a part of any military funeral, "Ich hatt' einen Kameraden".
+Speeches and a cultural program are followed by a song that for the German Armed Forces has an important ceremonial role, and is a part of any military funeral; "Ich hatt' einen Kameraden".
 "I once had a comrade", the last salute to a fallen soldier.
-It precedes Germany's National Anthem which then officially closes the ceremony.
+It precedes Germany's National Anthem that officially closes the ceremony.

-Volkstrauertag in today's Germany represents all victims of violence and tyranny, whether they were members of the military or civilian.
-Both those who have died and those left to mourn, from the old battlefields of Europe to the armed conflicts and struggles which continue to take place in the present-day world.
+Volkstrauertag in today's Germany represents all victims of violence and tyranny, members of the military and civilians.
+Those who have died and those left to mourn, from the old battlefields of Europe to the armed conflicts and struggles that continue to take place in the present-day world.